VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 You do know you can do this yourself by adding a wallet field to a WooCommerce checkout and send the crypto currency manually like a regular eCommerce selling physical goods.
 Also, you can just setup paper wallets from valid wallet generator site and put a $1 in each of them and save the private keys in txt files so your users can just scrap them when purchased in your WooCommerce store.
 I cannot believe I am recommending Jaxx, but it works well enough or this if your users are not technical.
 Or you can put a $5 eBay gift card on your store, and your end users can buy it indirectly.

+=Are you sure I cannot pay my users directly in crypto for points?=

+All right.
+You can, but you need to setup [Dashed Slug's](https://wordpress.org/plugins/wallets/) wallet which is rather complex and go through the VYPS point exchange through a previously setup bank user to do a user to user off blockchain transfer and then use the aforementioned plugin to do the withdrawal.

 == Screenshots ==

 1. Create your own point types with their own name and icon.